CURRENCIES: U.S. Dollar Sinks As Trump Tweets Stoke Intervention Fears

 Trump's latest blast, which came after Powell delivered an eagerly awaited speech at the Kansas City Fed's annual symposium in Jackson Hole, Wyoming, was part of a series of tweets in which Trump also responded to China's announcement that it would impose retaliatory tariffs on $75 billion worth of U.S. goods beginning in September and December.
 Trump prompted confusion when he also tweeted that he had "hereby ordered" U.S. companies to begin looking to alternatives to China.

-The remarks were also blamed for a steep stock-market selloff, that saw stocks tumble more than 2%, with Dow Jones Industrial Average declining more than 500 points.
+The remarks were also blamed for a steep stock-market selloff, that saw stocks tumble, with the Dow Jones Industrial Average declining more than 600 points to end the day down 2.4%, while the S&P 500 shed 2.6%.

 Concerns about the toll of an intensifying trade war on China's already slowing economy saw the yuan weaken, sliding to 7.1334 per dollar in offshore trade .
 China earlier this month failed to halt a fall in the yuan that saw the currency trade above 7 per dollar for the first time in more than a decade, a move that saw the U.S. paradoxically decide to formally label China a currency manipulator.